Saturday, 9 July 2022

 The affair

-The man set to spoil this idyll was Armand du Plessis, duc de Richelieu, Lieutenant-General, Academician, consummate courtier and intimate of the king.
+The man set to spoil this idyll was Armand du Plessis, duc de Richelieu, Lieutenant-General, Academician, consummate courtier and intimate of the King.
 He was already in his forty-ninth year, twice widowed, a little "usé et chiffonné" as d'Argenson puts it.
 But he still cut a handsome figure, and displayed an easy charm, "as bold in the boudoir as on the battlefield".
-His well-deserved reputation as a womaniser seemed rather to fascinate those he met than repel them.
+His well-deserved reputation as a womaniser seemed to fascinate those he met rather than repel them.

 Richelieu first encountered La Pouplinière in 1744, possibly at the home of a mutual friend Mme de La Martellière.
 He "was very welcoming to him because he had a charming wife" (Vie privée de Richelieu II,43).
 According to the prince de Montbarrey, who was well-informed, La Pouplinière was betrayed by his pretensions as a playwright, since it was Richelieu, as First Gentleman of the King's Bedchamber, who had charge of performances at Court.
 He seemed "more dangerous by reputation than in person".
 Richelieu, for his part, was intent on seduction, "without love, through pure libertinage".
 (Mémoires 1, p.107).
 It was even suggested that, before the advent of La Pompadour, he wanted Madame La Pouplinière as a prize for his royal master.
 By 1745, in the few months before the Battle of Fontenoy, it becomes clear that Richelieu was acting on his own account.
 Madame succumbed to his advances only with trepidation In a letter dated 7th February 1748, she recalls her fear at his first proposition; it was a year before she dared to think of such a thing, though now she had become unconcerned and carefree in her infidelity.
 [Trois lettres, p.105]